Baddin/ECIDE/README.md

 # ECIDE
-ECIDE Customize to Make `Emacs` Like C/C++ IDE
+ECIDE Customization to make `Emacs` Like C/C++ IDE.

-## features :
+## Features :

-1. Auto Complite Code
+1. Auto complete code
-2. Auto Complite header File
+2. Auto complete header Files
-3. Layout For Methods and Source Browser
+3. Layout for methods and source browser
-4. Numbering of lines
+4. Line numbers
-5. Error Checker
+5. Error checker
-+ And More features
++ And more features

 ## Dependencies :
-This customize depends these Packages :
+This customization depends on these Packages:

 1. aggressive-indent
-2. Company
+2. company
 3. company-c-headers
 4. ecb
 5. fill-column-indicato